 Whenever and wherever there’s a need for highly accurate and even auditable timestamps and data streams — NTP using a GPS Stratum 1 Time Server can be your best friend (more on that Stratum jargon in just a few).
 For example, in transportation, financial, billing, or security applications, logging and correlating events with highly accurate timestamps is critical to making well informed decisions and actions – even of legal or catastrophic consequence.
 In fact one, one the first applications of NTP was in air traffic control, allowing distant networked air traffic control systems to accurately correlate radar signals and display aircraft positions with parity across all stations and towers in the control network.

 The NetBurner GPS NTP server obtains highly accurate time by synchronizing its local clock to actual GPS satellites and their incredibly precise atomic clocks.
-Once the GPS NTP server is connected to your network, the server will allow any number of your devices to synchronize to its very accurate Coordinated Universal Time (aka UTC time), as it is called.
+Once the device is connected to your network, the server will allow any number of your devices to synchronize to its very accurate Coordinated Universal Time (aka UTC time), as it is called.

 Now, back to the business of stratum.
 NTP Servers are generally categorized into several tiered categories with respect to timing accuracy.
 These categories are referred to as stratum.
 As the stratum number increases, the accuracy of the time generally decreases.
 The NetBurner GPS NTP Server is a Stratum 1 device connected directly to a GPS time module.